pods

 it as steady as possible.

-securely upright, if possible put a block under the tail.
+the board securely upright, if possible put a block

-at the centre of the board to minimize template distortion.
+the camera at the centre of the board to minimize

-nose to tail, but without cutting off either.
+fill frame, nose to tail, but without cutting off

 |